 The riding section is designed to allow normal day to day lessons and activities to carry on.
-We need the arena for a maximum of an hour in the morning.
+We need the arena for a maximum of an hour in the morning and an hour in the afternoon.
 The size of the arena needs to be no less than 20x40m with correctly labelled markers.